FilippoVicini/LPLCompiler/README.md

 # LPLCompiler
+This is the `IN2009` coursework about language processors.
+This is specifically part 1 of the cw and covers abstract sytax trees compilers and parsers.
 ## Tasks
 This coursework involves mainly 3 tasks:
 - Write java code to build AST's in `handbuilt` package